 Getting started in your HDR program

-Congratulations on commencing your Higher Degree by Research (HDR) studies with Federation University (FedUni) Australia.
+Congratulations on commencing your Higher Degree by Research (HDR) studies with Federation University Australia.

-If you have any questions about commencing your candidature, please contact our Graduate Research School (GRS) Administration team via at email at: email@example.com, over the phone on (03) 5327 9508, or in person in Building F at Mt Helen, or Building 2W, room 285 at Churchill.
+If you have any questions about commencing your candidature, please contact the Graduate Research School at firstname.lastname@example.org, by phone (03) 5327 9508, or in person, Building F at the Mt Helen campus or Room 285, Building 2W at the Churchill campus.

-Once you an enrolled candidate of Federation University Australia, you will be issued with a student email account.
-Your email address was provided to you in your Letter of Offer.
+Once you are an enrolled candidate at Federation University Australia, you will be issued with a student email account.
+Your email address will be provided to you in your Letter of Offer.
 You are encouraged to access your student email on a weekly basis to ensure you don't miss out on important information for your candidature.

-You may link your student account to personal email accounts.
+You can link your student account to personal email accounts.
 Please visit the Student Email ITS website for further details.

-If any details as described in your letter of offer change during your period of candidature, advise the GRS promptly by completing the relevant form.
+If your circumstances as described in your letter of offer change during your period of candidature, please advise the Graduate Research School promptly by completing the relevant form.

 Applications for leave from studies must be approved prior to any leave commencing.
-It is generally not approved within the first year, prior to undertaking Confirmation of Candidature.
+It is usually not approved within the first year prior to undertaking Confirmation of Candidature.
 Leave from studies will not be backdated.

-Leave from Studies will suspend candidature, so that RTP / fees are not expended.
-Scholarship payments are also suspended for periods of Leave from Studies, paternity leave and extended sick leave.
-Candidates wishing to take maternity leave may be eligible for continued scholarship payments and should refer to the Candidature Management Policy for details.
+Leave from Studies will suspend candidature so that RTP / fees are not expended.
+Scholarship payments are also suspended for periods of Leave from Studies, partner leave and extended sick leave.
+Candidates wishing to take primary carer leave may be eligible for continued scholarship payments and should refer to the Candidature Management Policy for details.

-A Leave from Studies Form must be completed, for the following types of leave:
+An Amend your Program Status (Leave from Studies) form must be completed for the following types of leave: